Qualifications and Classes

-The NBBF organizes nine contests on an annual basis.
+The NBBF / IFBB Nederland organizes an amount of contests on an annual basis.
 We organize a number ourselves and a number in collaboration with an under auspices partner.

-The following competitions take place under the flag of the NBBF (click on contest name for details and registration):
+The following competitions take place under the flag of the NBBF / IFBB Nederland (click on contest name for details and registration):

 – Juliette Bergmann Cup for C-level athletes